m4cbeth/resistant-tracker-warp/zen.md

 Move "Jan" and other month marker to sit closer on top of the first row that contains a "Jan".
 The negative space should be beteen the top of "jan" and the bottom of the previous month.
 The font should be "black" or as bold as possible, and slightly larger.
 It's left end should be in line of the left end of the Sunday column.

-I want to add and configure for working with tailwind (if possible)

 color: if date == false, it has red X, the background goes full black, the x is red.
-If the value for a date is "true" (if there's a record in the db... (like the display assumes a past date is x if no data, future is null no matter what and green check if db record with that date)) then the background becomes tailwind bg-green-950 and the check text-green-500 (or tailwind color equivilant, if we can't add tailwind)
+If the value for a date is "true" (if there's a record in the db... (like the display assumes a past date is x if no data, future is null no matter what and green check if db record with that date)) then the background becomes tailwind bg-green-950 and the check text-green-500 or the equivilant colors